 It will not stop loud noises getting through however it may take the edge off low background ambient noises such as conversation which can be faintly heard through a wall.

-However if you are hoping that thick wallpaper will provide the solution to the problem of your neighbours loud music or the fierce rumbling traffic going past your house then you will be disappointed.
+However if you are hoping that thick wallpaper is going to completely soundproof your apartment and will provide the solution to the problem of your neighbours loud music or the fierce rumbling traffic going past your house then you will be disappointed.

 Sound resistant wallpaper works only if you don't expect too much of it!

 So we have established that Acoustic Wallpaper is not fiction, it does exist and it does work..to a limited extent.

 If by this point you have realistic expectations of what soundproof wallpaper can do for you and are still interested in finding out more, then it is worth knowing what the benefits of it are and why you might consider it over other soundproofing methods: